epccs/Irrigate7/readme.md

 * [avr-libc](http://packages.ubuntu.com/search?keywords=avr-libc)
 * [avrdude](http://packages.ubuntu.com/search?keywords=avrdude)

-I hope the software can act as a guide, it is in C because that is what I found works for me.
+The software is a guide, it is in C because that works for me.